 © Copyright Carter McNamara, MBA, Ph.D., Authenticity Consulting, LLC.

 Adapted from the Field Guide to Nonprofit Strategic Planning and Facilitation.

-(The reader might best be served to first read the information in the topic Strategic Planning.
-This library topic explains basics of strategic planning, basic elements in the process, how to prepare for planning, conducting planning, writing and communicating the document, evaluating the strategic planning process.)
+(The reader might best be served to first read the information on the topic of Strategic Planning.
+This library topic explains the basics of strategic planning, the basic elements in the process, how to prepare for planning, conduct planning, write and communicate the document, evaluating the strategic planning process.)

 Sections of This Topic Include

 - Great Value from Evaluating the Strategic Planning Activity and Results

 - Key Questions While Monitoring Implementation of the Plan